• Courses

 Even though Google Analytics 4 can track file downloads automatically, there are situations when this is not enough, and you might want to have a more customized setup.
 That’s where Google Tag Manager becomes useful (once again).

-Nevertheless, in this blog post, I explained both options, and you are the one who should pick the right choice.
+Nevertheless, in this blog post, I explained both options, and you are the one who should make the right choice.

 When it comes to finding the data and using the reports, GA4 is still lacking, and it takes a bunch of clicks to find out which files were downloaded the most.